soungofmusic/leisure-navigator--beaverhacks2025/README.md

 ## Getting Started

 ### Prerequisites
-- Node.js 18+
+Before you begin, make sure you have the following installed and available:

+- **Node.js**: Version 18 or higher
-- npm or yarn
+- **Package Manager**: npm or yarn
+- **API Keys**:
+  - Google Maps API key
-- Google Maps & Places API keys
+  - Google Places API key
-- GROQ API key
+  - GROQ API key (for AI features)
-- Firebase account
+- **Firebase**: A Firebase project with authentication enabled

 ### Installation